 Apprenticeships provide routes into a variety of careers in the NHS and are an excellent opportunity to earn, gain work experience and achieve nationally recognised qualifications at the same time.

 Apprenticeships are offered by individual NHS employers (such as trusts) as well as other non-NHS employers and organisations in many different areas of work.
-Below are some examples of apprenticeships that could be relevant to the NHS.
+Below are some examples of apprenticeships that are relevant to the NHS.

 There are four levels of apprenticeships available:

-Intermediate level apprentices follow work-based learning towards level 2 - equivalent to 5 GCSEs at grades A*.
+Intermediate level apprentices follow work-based learning towards level 2 - equivalent to 5 GCSEs at grades 9-4 (A*-C).
 These apprenticeships provide the skills you need for your chosen career and allow entry to an advanced level apprenticeship.